 What you will learn

-- Module 1: Big data and social physics
+- Module 1: Foundations of big data and social physics

 - Module 3: First-order analysis and data exploration